MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 47: 22.11.19
+* Was stopped by some Git error again... but solved it.
+It takes so much time from the coding.
+But I guess it's good learning anyway.
+* Finished responsive web page at work.

 ## Day 46: 21.11.19
 * Fixed the bug and managed to continue the course.
 * A lot of webdesign at work.
 Mostly making a webpage responsive.